 8.2.2 Special precautions should be taken to ensure that representative samples are obtained for analysis.
 Sampling shall be done by qualified personnel following accepted sampling and safety procedures.
 Refrigerants with critical temperatures near or below ambient temperature cannot be reliably sampled for both liquid and vapor phase without special handling.

 ANNEX A

-LIST OF REFERRED INDIAN STANDARDS
+LIST OF REFERRED STANDARDS

 (Clause 2)